 The moon will make a close pass to Saturn this evening (May 22), so close that our natural satellite will block the view of the ringed planet for skywatchers in parts of the world.

-Here's a guide to the major astronomical events of the next year, as well as space launches and milestones for spacecraft already in travel.
+Here's a guide to SpaceX's launch schedule, other rocket missions, astronomical events of the next year, as well as milestones for spacecraft already in travel.

 An Illinois police officer on a routine trip earlier this month saw a fireball suddenly light up the sky in front of the car's dashboard camera.

 You can watch the "Blue Moon" rise live over Rome in a broadcast from the Virtual Telescope Project.
 Tune in today (May 18) to see the show, starting at 1:45 p.m.
 EDT (1745 GMT).

 The full moon of May, also called the Flower Moon, will occur on May 18, at 5:11 p.m.
 EDT (2111 GMT).